Logo Futurismo

 Where are the Ribeira Grande Hot Springs?

-The Ribeira Grande Hot Springs are located on the island of São Miguel in the Azores, Portugal.
+The Caldeiras da Ribeira Grande Hot Springs are located on the island of São Miguel in the Azores, Portugal.
 To find them, head northeast from Ponta Delgada along the northern coast.
 They sit near the town of Ribeira Grande, easily accessible by following signs from the main coastal road.

 Are there Beaches in Ribeira Grande?